 History on the Coffee grinder

 The first coffee grinders were probably generic grinders for all kinds of herbs, dating back to the 15th century and perhaps earlier…being downsides mills an all.
-The “first real coffee grinders” date back to 1600-something in England/Holland which was a direct link with the world wide overseas trading they did.
+The “first real coffee grinders” date back to 1600-something in England/Holland which was a direct link with the world wide overseas trading of spice they conducted.
 Spreading from these countries to the rest of the world.
 These by now higly antique grinders are not much use in the every day proces of slow-coffee brewing.

 The grinders that saw the light before 1920 were aimed at making the process of grinding the hard roasted coffee beans more easy.
 The early models were mostly made with harsh irony cast parts for durablity, rather then aiming at the quality of the grind.